 Currently, he is composing a flute concerto and a cycle of Lieder.

 At Amherst College, Julian studied harmony for one semester with composer Lewis Spratlan—Pulitzer Prize winner.
 His composition career began with Ludmila & Oleg Protopopov, the gold-medalist Olympic Figure-Skating legends; Julian composed extensively for their performance tours.

-Julian's skills as composer and orchestrator for Film/Television/Radio spans nearly 500 years of musical styles—from Renaissance/Baroque/Classical/Romantic genres, to the most modern developments within jazz, latin, and world music.
+Julian's skills as composer and orchestrator for Film/Television/Radio spans nearly four centuries of musical styles—from Renaissance/Baroque/Classical/Romantic genres, to the most modern developments within jazz, latin, and world music.
 He has scored three documentary films.

 After his debut in Pittsburgh, Julian met Fred Rogers—creator of Mister Rogers' Neighborhood.
 During their subsequent friendship, Mr. Rogers inspired Julian to write music for children.
-Much of this music was often featured in the Music & Art workshops conducted by his mother, who founded the Miremonde Center for Arts & Culture in Boston and New York.
+Much of this music was often featured in the Music & Art workshops conducted by his mother, who founded the Lampert Center for Arts & Culture in Boston and New York.